-CLASSIFICATION OF COW DIET BASED ON MILK MID INFRARED SPECTRA: A DATA ANALYSIS COMPETITION AT THE "INTERNATIONAL WORKSHOP ON SPECTROSCOPY AND CHEMOMETRICS 2022"
+CLASSIFICATION OF COW DIET BASED ON MILK MID INFRARED SPECTRA: A DATA ANALYSIS COMPETITION AT THE "INTERNATIONAL WORKSHOP OF SPECTROSCOPY AND CHEMOMETRICS 2022"

-Maria Frizzarin^{1,2}, Giulio Visentin^{3}, Alessandro Ferragina4, Elena Hayes5, Antonio Bevilacqua6, Bhaskar Dhariyal6, Katarina Domijan7, Hussain Khan4, Georgiana Ifrim6, Thach Le Nguyen6, Joe Meagher^{2,8}, Laura Menchetti9, Ashish Singh6, Suzy Whoriskey^{2,8}, Robert Williamson10, Martina Zappaterra11, and Alessandro Casa12
+Maria Frizzarin^{1,2}, Giulio Visentin3, Alessandro Ferragina4, Elena Hayes5, Antonio Bevilacqua6, Bhaskar Dhariyal6, Katarina Domijan7, Hussain Khan4, Georgiana Ifrim6, Thach Le Nguyen6, Joe Meagher^{2,8}, Laura Menchetti9, Ashish Singh6, Suzy Whoriskey^{2,8}, Robert Williamson10, Martina Zappaterra11, and Alessandro Casa12

-9 1 Teagasc, Animal & Grassland Research and Innovation Centre, Moorepark, Ireland 10 2 School of Mathematics and Statistics, University College Dublin, Ireland 11 3 Department of Veterinary Medical Sciences, University of Bologna, Italy 12 4 Teagasc Food Research Centre, Ashtown, Ireland 13 5 Teagasc, Food Research Centre, Moorepark, Ireland 14 6 School of Computer Science, University College Dublin, Ireland 15 7 Department of Mathematics and Statistics, National University of Ireland, Maynooth, Ireland 16 8 Insight Centre for Data Analytics, University College Dublin, Ireland 17 9 School of Biosciences and Veterinary Medicine, University of Camerino, Italy 18 10 School of Electronics, Electrical Engineering and Computer Science, Queen's University Belfast, UK 19 11 Department of Agricultural and Food Sciences, University of Bologna, Italy 20 12 Faculty of Economics and Management, Free University of Bozen-Bolzano, Italy
+1Teagasc, Animal & Grassland Research and Innovation Centre, Moorepark, Ireland

+2School of Mathematics and Statistics, University College Dublin, Ireland

+3Department of Veterinary Medical Sciences, University of Bologna, Italy

+4Teagasc Food Research Centre, Ashtown, Ireland

+5Teagasc, Food Research Centre, Moorepark, Ireland

+6School of Computer Science, University College Dublin, Ireland

+7Department of Mathematics and Statistics, National University of Ireland, Maynooth, Ireland

+8Insight Centre for Data Analytics, University College Dublin, Ireland

+9School of Biosciences and Veterinary Medicine, University of Camerino, Italy

+10School of Electronics, Electrical Engineering and Computer Science, Queen's University Belfast, UK

+11Department of Agricultural and Food Sciences, University of Bologna, Italy

+12Faculty of Economics and Management, Free University of Bozen-Bolzano, Italy

-Abstract
+21 Abstract

-In April 2022, the Vistamilk SFI Research Centre organized the second edition of the 22 "International Workshop on Spectroscopy and Chemometrics - Applications in Food and 23 Agriculture".
-Within this event, a data challenge was organized among participants of the 24 workshop.
-Such data competition aimed at developing a prediction model to discriminate 25 dairy cows' diet based on milk spectral information collected in the mid-infrared region.
-In 26 fact, the development of an accurate and reliable discriminant model for dairy cows' diet can 27 provide important authentication tools for dairy processors to guarantee product origin for 28 dairy food manufacturers from grass-fed animals.
-Different statistical and machine learning 29 modelling approaches have been employed during the workshop, with different pre-processing 30 steps involved and different degree of complexity.
-The present paper aims to describe the 31 statistical methods adopted by participants to develop such classification model.
-32
+In April 2022, the Vistamilk SFI Research Centre organized the second edition of the "International Workshop on Spectroscopy and Chemometrics - Applications in Food and Agriculture".
+Within this event, a data challenge was organized among participants of the workshop.
+Such data competition aimed at developing a prediction model to discriminate dairy cows' diet based on milk spectral information collected in the mid-infrared region.
+In fact, the development of an accurate and reliable discriminant model for dairy cows' diet can provide important authentication tools for dairy processors to guarantee product origin for dairy food manufacturers from grass-fed animals.
+Different statistical and machine learning modelling approaches have been employed during the workshop, with different pre-processing steps involved and different degree of complexity.
+The present paper aims to describe the statistical methods adopted by participants to develop such classification model.

-Keywords: Chemometrics, Fourier transform mid-infrared spectroscopy, machine learning, milk quality, food authenticity
+Keywords: Chemometrics, Fourier transform mid-infrared spectroscopy, machine learning, milk quality, food authenticity cost-effective.
+In particular, MIRS is nowadays commonly employed to monitor and quantify

-35 1 Introduction
+1 Introduction

 The use of mid-infrared spectroscopy (MIRS) has become a relevant topic in agri-food sciences, due to its capacity to routinely quantify a wide range of important characteristics rapidly and milk quality parameters, such as concentrations of fat, protein, casein, and lactose.
-These 39 parameters are used for milk quality-based payment schemes, genetic and genomic selection, 40 and as farmers' support tool.
-Spectral information generated from MIRS analysis have also 41 proven to be effective in predicting fine milk quality parameters, including protein fractions, 42 free amino acids [Bonfatti et al., 2011; McDermott et al., 2016], individual and groups of fatty 43 acids [Soyeurt et al., 2006; Fleming et al., 2017], milk processing traits [Ferragina et al., 2013; 44 Visentin et al., 2015, animal-related characteristics [McParland et al., 2014; Shetty et al., 2017; 45 Ho et al., 2019, and can be used as a tool for the verification of the authenticity of agricultural 46 foods [Cozzolino, 2012].
-A more extended list of applications of MIRS in the dairy science 47 framework can be retrieved from the reviews by De Marchi et al. [2014] and Tiplady et al. 48 [2020].49 The two-day event "International Workshop on Spectroscopy and Chemometrics" was orga-50 nized by Vistamilk SFI Research Centre in April 2022, following its first edition held in 2021 51 [Frizzarin et al., 2021a].
-The workshop focused on describing the main challenges and appli-52 cations of near and mid-infrared spectroscopy in food, animal, and agricultural sciences with 53 internationally recognised researchers.
-Moreover, participants, on a voluntary basis, were pro-54 vided with a large dataset containing individual cow milk spectra with the sole information on animal's diet for a chemometric data competition.
-Such data presented many challenges from a methodological and statistical point of view, due to the high dimensionality of the spectral matrices, and strong collinearity between adjacent spectral wavelengths.
-The chemometric challenge, therefore, encouraged the engagement of participants with different background and skills and required the application of different statistical and machine learning strategies.
+These parameters are used for milk quality-based payment schemes, genetic and genomic selection, and as farmers' support tool.
+Spectral information generated from MIRS analysis have also proven to be effective in predicting fine milk quality parameters, including protein fractions, free amino acids [Bonfatti et al., 2011; McDermott et al., 2016], individual and groups of fatty acids [Soyeurt et al., 2006; Fleming et al., 2017], milk processing traits [Ferragina et al., 2013; Visentin et al., 2015, animal-related characteristics [McParland et al., 2014; Shetty et al., 2017; Ho et al., 2019, and can be used as a tool for the verification of the authenticity of agricultural foods [Cozzolino, 2012].
+A more extended list of applications of MIRS in the dairy science framework can be retrieved from the reviews by De Marchi et al. [2014] and Tiplady et al.